kyma-project/website/content/blog-posts/2022-03-24-release-notes-2.1/index.md

 ### Logging chart updated and Loki improved

-We updated the logging component to the latest available FluentBit version, 1.8.13.
+We updated the Logging component to the latest available FluentBit version, 1.8.13.
 Furthermore, the label map for the Loki integration was improved:
 - Previously, we had the Kubernetes `app` label mapped to the Loki `app` label.
 Now, on top of that, we also mapped the label `app.kubernetes.io/name` to the Loki `app` label.
 - We mapped the label `app.kubernetes.io/component` to the Loki `component` label.